tuyentruong/ray-quickstart/README.md

 2. I have a Windows 11 computer with a GPU card installed that I want to use for trainging/tuning.

 I decided to set up my Ray cluster on an Ubuntu instance on my Windows computer using WSL2.
-I originally tried to set up a Ray cluster on my Windows computer, but I ran into some path issues while trying to sync the checkpoints.
+I originally tried to set up a Ray cluster directly on my Windows computer, but I ran into some path issues while trying to sync the checkpoints.
+I don't think Ray fully supports Windows yet, so I thought setting it up on Ubuntu would be a safer bet.

-To set up Ubuntu on your Windows computer, you can run `setup\setup_windows.bat` found in GitHub repo.
-This will create an Ubuntu 22.04 instance on your Windows computer and configure it with a Ray cluster.
+To set up Ubuntu on your Windows computer, you can run the `setup\setup_windows.bat` script found in GitHub repo.
+The script will create an Ubuntu 22.04 instance on your Windows computer and configure it with a Ray cluster.
 It will also open up the SSH port and the ports used by Ray in your Windows firewall.
 A terminal window will open during the setup process.
 You can ignore any errors that the window shows and close it once setup has completed.

 Once the Ubuntu instance has been set up, you will need to start it.
 It is recommended that you start the Ubuntu instance using the `scripts\ubuntu_start.bat` script.
 The script will ensure that port forwarding has been set up correctly so